ytc8717/ATM-App-C-Sharp/README.md

 An ATM App written in C#

 The ATM App is able to do:
--Login account with card number and pin
+--Login account with card number and pin
 -Check account balance
 -Deposit amount
 -Withdrawal amount